 There are quite a few Indian companies present in China, but most of them are not very famous in the eyes of Chinese consumers.
 Why and how can these brands increase brand awareness and reliability in the large Chinese market?

-In this article, we will analyze the most common mistakes that Indian brands make in the Chinese market and what their strategies should be to succeed in this market.
+In this article, we will analyze the most common mistakes when entering the Chinese Market, that Indian brands make and what their strategies should be to succeed in this market.

 Indian brands common mistakes in the Chinese market